kyletolle/polis.rb/README.md

 ### POST

-POST some content to see it logged to the command line.
+POST to the URL to see the POST data logged to the command line.

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"hello":"world"}' http://localhost:9000